 Please forgive me, G-d.

-But I did find out that Paul Prudhomme was asked to join the celebration of Jerusalem’s 3000th birthday in 1996 and he was asked to make a kosher recipe for King David’s feast.
+But I found out that Paul Prudhomme was asked to join the celebration of Jerusalem’s 3000th birthday in 1996 and to make a kosher recipe for King David’s feast.

 I feel redeemed.
 The problem is that his bio didn’t say what he made.
 Well, I guess barbequed shrimp it wasn’t.